Romulo-Moraes/colorizedPrint/README.md

 ## How to use
-It's is really simple, like the image bellow
+It's is really simple, like the image below

 <img src="./images/example1.png">